PrefectHQ/prefect/docs/orchestration/recipes/configuring_storage.md

 ### Including other Python scripts

 Another common situation is when your Flow imports objects or functions from other Python files that are not included in a publicly available Python package.
 Unsurprisingly, your Flow will need to be able to make the same imports within your Docker image.
-In order to accomodate this, you generally have two options:
+In order to accommodate this, you generally have two options:

 1. Package your scripts up into a true [Python package](https://realpython.com/python-modules-packages/).
 You will most likely need to use the `COPY` instruction to put your package into the image, and then the `RUN` instruction to install it.
 This pattern will generally require using an intermediate base image so that you have full control over your [docker build context](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 2. Use the `files` keyword argument to Prefect's Docker storage object to copy individual files into your image, and then add these files to your image's `PYTHONPATH` environment variable (either through the `env_vars` keyword argument or by building a base image and using the `ENV` docker instruction).
 This ensures these scripts can be imported from regardless of the present working directory of your Flow.